burnpiro/erdem.pl/content/posts/2019/2019-08-10-React-performance-trick/React-performance-trick.md

 test with fibers: 2431 ms.
 ```

-Why results are different?
+Why the results are different?
 Mainly because of `FiberNode` wrapper.
 Every time function is called V8 creates sth called `Inline Cache` (IC).
 ICs are used to optimize function execution when object with the same `Shape` is passed into it.
 As you might remember our fibers have the same map:

 ```
 console.log(%HaveSameMap(fiber1, fiber2)); // true